NIRSpec Dithers and Nods

 In MPT, MSA sources are moved to different locations in the MSA shutter plane requiring a reconfiguration of the MSA shutters.
 The purpose is to place the spectra at different locations on the detectors to be able to recover lost wavelengths, or mitigate detector artifacts.
 MOS dither and nod patterns describes the specifics of each type of offset.

-For users wishing to dither in MOS observations created outside of MPT (e.g. the long slit at the Q4 field point), the mosaic capability should suffice.
+For users wishing to dither in MOS observations created outside of MPT (e.g. the long slit at the Q4 field point), dispersion offsets can be created with the Manual Planner.
 Users wishing to pursue this option should contact the help desk for support in designing their observations.

 |BOTS||The bright object time-series (BOTS) mode does not use dithers or nods.|